 7. But he does love animation!

 Despite not watching a lot of TV, Mark revealed he spent a lot of time watching cartoons with his daughter and has a fondness for animated stories.
-He told The Guardian: "I love animation, the energy and precision of it.
-Take Roadrunner, the timing is exquisite; actors could learn a lot from that and from its expression and humour."
+He told The Guardian (opens in new tab): "I love animation, the energy and precision of it.
+Take Roadrunner, the timing is exquisite; actors could learn a lot from that and from its expression and humor."

 Mark Williams' Fact File